DoumanAsh/I_am_Hero_However_I_Received_Half_of_The_World_From_Demon_King_and_Turned_Traitor-/src/chapter_1.md

 Also, former Hero Party member were also at that place.
 Every one of these guys were also important people to this country so we brought them from Demon King Castle.

 [Well, then...
-Carriers of <ruby>Malkuth<rt>マルクト</rt></ruby> bloodline who rule over humans.
+Carriers of <ruby>Malkuth<rt>マルクト</rt></ruby> bloodline, who rule over humans.
 You have two choices.
 First, will you submit to my demands and live?
-Or would you rather, resist and die.]
+Or would you rather resist and die.]

-There in front of overbearing Demon King's gaze.
-There was human race princess, tied by ropes.
+There, in front of overbearing Demon King's gaze, was human race princess, tied by ropes.

 Her name is Merek Malkuth.
 She was lying on the ground.